 Maintaining your virtue without compromising is one of the sexiest things you can do.

 You'll simultaneously extract respect without demanding it at all.
 In fact, men and women around you will feel almost obligated to respect your boundaries, and even happy to do so.
 So why do most women balk at the thought of being assertive, or at least shy away from it?
 And why is it so difficult?

 Unfortunately, the line between assertive and aggressive is lost on many millennials.
 It's hard to be assertive when you don't want to impose yourself, hurt anybody, or blame anybody.
 It's hard to be assertive when all you've experienced when dealing with those people was aggression and unlikability.
 It's especially hard when you're shy and avoid conflict when you can.
 And of course, there's the social stigma of being perceived as "bitchy."
 Don't worry, you're not alone.

-Maybe it's a boss who wields their position over you followed by a threat of demands that aren't even in your job description.
+Maybe it's a boss who wields their position over you followed by a thread of demands that aren't even in your job description.
 Perhaps it's a friend so anxious to speak, they impatiently wait for you to finish your sentence so they could put in their two cents (if they haven't already interrupted you).
 Or maybe it's a date that makes you feel like there's a ticking clock hovering over your head and if you don't act now, you may lose him forever.
 Any of those sound familiar?